530 Timeless Southern Boy Names (With Origins And Meanings)

 • Edmund (English) “fortunate protector”

-• Edward (English) “wealth; prosperity; fortune”
+• Edward (English) “wealth; prosperity”

 • Elmer (English) “noble; famous”